 To our surprise, on the Tuesday before Thanksgiving, we woke up with a note from Google…saying that our website had been dropped from the index entirely because we were linking out to some shady spots.
 At that time, I didn’t even know how to look for cloaked links, or even what they were, but sure when you looked at the HTML of our pages, we had hidden links at the bottom of the pages to every online pharmaceutical seller in the world.

 At that time, we weren’t even as worried about organic traffic (we had little anyway) but if you can’t put your company name into Google, then you don’t exist!
 So after a few tense moments, we were able to have our software folks tell us how we were hacked and in what amounts to a miracle, Google removed the penalty within a week.
 Sure we missed Black Friday, Small Business Saturday and Cyber Monday…but we survived the rest of the holiday season.
 Back then, it was probably enough of a blow for us to have to close our doors if it didn’t go well.”

 Moral of the story: Don’t do spammy backlinking.
-If you’re not sure if your backlink profile is good or bad, call someone over here at Big Leap and we can help you out!
+If you’re not sure if your backlink profile is good or bad, call us here at Big Leap.
+We can help!

 2. Bad SEO Agency Uses Bad Practices

 This true story comes from Akiva of Falcon Marketing: